fjtapia/sort_parallel/benchmark/Linux64_GCC/README.txt

 README.TXT
 ==============

-This benchmark shows the time spent by each algorithm in the sorting For to compile  and run the programs execute the shell script
+This benchmark shows the time spent by each algorithm in the sorting.

+For to compile  and run the programs execute the shell script

 ./compile_and_run.sh